rjwebb/commonwealth/packages/commonwealth/README.md

 yarn run add-capacitor
 ```

-Following the command, you may need to edit the Podfile to account for the monorepo.
+Following the command, you may need to edit the Podfile to account for the monorepo, if Podfile Dependecies have not been correctly added.

 ```
 cd ios/App
-sed -i '1 srequire_relative '../../../../node_modules/@capacitor/ios/scripts/pods_helpers' Podfile
+sed -i '1 s'#..\/..\/#..\/..\/..\/..\/#' Podfile pod install cd ../..
-pod install
-cd ../..

 ```

-You will need to that the application server like normal using `yarn start` to get the mobile apps to run
+You will need to that the application server `NODE_ENV=mobile yarn start` to act as the mobile app server.

-Use the following commands to sync and build
+Use the following `yarn` commands to sync and build the `client` directory to the build director

 ```
+    "build-ios":
+    "build-android":
-    "build-ios": "yarn run build && npx cap sync ios", "build-android": "yarn run build && npx cap sync android", "start-ios": "npx cap run ios",
+    "start-ios": "npx cap run ios",
     "start-android": "npx cap run android",
 ```

+Please note, you will need to pull your local service (external IP address) to set the `SERVER_URL` env var.
+Additionally, will need to edit the `server.url` entry in `capacitor.config.ts` for case `mobile` with the your device external IP address.

+By default, we use `NODE_ENV=mobile` to run `yarn build-ios` and `yarn build-android` respectively.
+This `NODE_ENV` will enable live reloads by default for changes to the `client`.
+If you change `server` files, you will need to "re run" the app.

-Use the following commands to open XCode or Android Studio respectively.
+You can also open the app directly from XCode or Android Studio and more!
-You will now run the simulator directly from the IDEs.
 ```
     "open-ios": "npx cap open ios",
     "open-android": "npx cap open ios",
 ```

-For development on a mobile app, we will need to set the client to send requests to the app server (external IP).

 ## Custom Domains

 To configure a custom domain, you should: